NambiLucia/Nova-Client/README.md

-# Nova Payment manangement system Frontend
+# Nova Payment Manangement System

 ## Overview
 The **Nova Client** is the user interface for the **Nova Payment Management System**, built to provide a seamless and secure experience for managing organizational payments.
 Designed for **efficiency, accessibility, and automation**, this frontend eliminates paperwork and allows businesses to initiate and approve payments entirely online.